 Addressing Barriers to Reducing Plastic Marine Debris in Cleveland, Ohio

-The City of Cleveland Mayor’s Office of Sustainability and the NOAA Marine Debris Program are partnering to identify barriers to the reduction and proper disposal of plastic grocery bags, water bottles, and cigar tips— three common types of marine debris found on Great Lakes beaches in the Cleveland area.
+The City of Cleveland Mayor’s Office of Sustainability and the NOAA Marine Debris Program partnered to identify barriers to the reduction and proper disposal of plastic grocery bags, water bottles, and cigar tips— three common types of marine debris found on Great Lakes beaches in the Cleveland area.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant

 Region: Great Lakes

 Project Dates: August 2015 - March 2018

 The City of Cleveland Mayor’s Office of Sustainability, with the support of a NOAA Marine Debris Program Prevention through Education and Outreach Grant, teamed up with the Alliance for the Great Lakes, Keep America Beautiful, Ohio Sea Grant, and thunder::tech to identify barriers to the reduction of plastic consumer product use and to develop a community-based social marketing campaign to overcome these barriers in Northeast Ohio.

 What is the project and why is it important?